 The existence of any Archive becomes meaningful when it is available for maximum use.
 In the present situation, digitization is one of the best methods of making the archival material available to the users.
 Digitization was taken up by scanning of the important documents and manuscripts belonging to the period up to 1947 AD.
 All manuscripts were already digitized and digital copy is available in the Archives.
 All digitized materials are made available for reference.

-Re-cataloguing and rearranging of the records and documents as well as manuscripts and library books was needed.
+Re-cataloguing and re-arranging of the records and documents as well as manuscripts and library books were needed.
 Cataloguing could be done either subject wise or title wise.
 Segregation in chronological order was also taken up.

 Documents, Manuscripts and Printed Books are kept in open steel racks.
 Documents and Manuscripts are segregated language wise (Syriac, English, Latin, Malayalam, etc.).
 Early printed versions or books are segregated language wise (Syriac, Latin, Malayalam, English, Tamil, etc.).
 Early printed Magazines are also to be segregated language wise.
 Palm leaves are treated with chemicals and kept in boxes made of acid free paper.